 Instead of fighting.
 Teach your child to say

-"no" in a firm tone of voice, to turn his or her back, or to find compromises instead of fighting with his or her body.
+"no" in a firm tone of voice, to turn his back, or to find compromises instead of fighting with his body.
 Through example, you are teaching your child to settle differences with words—more effective and more civilized—than with physical violence.

 "Great job!"
-Praise your child for appropriate behavior and help explain how "grown-up" he or she is acting whenever he or she uses these tactics instead of hitting, kicking, or biting.
-And always reinforce and praise behavior when you catch them being kind and gentle.
+Praise your child for appropriate behavior and help explain how "grown-up" she is acting whenever she uses these tactics instead of hitting, kicking, or biting.
+And always reinforce and praise behavior when you catch your child being kind and gentle.

 Time-outs are OK.
 There's also nothing wrong with using a time-out when your child's behavior is inappropriate, and they can be used in children as young as one year old.
-These time-outs should be a last resort, however.
+See

 How to Give a Time-Out for more information.

 Control your own temper.
 Always watch your own behavior around your child.
 One of the best ways to teach him appropriate behavior is to control your own temper.
-If you express your anger in quiet, peaceful ways, he or she probably will follow your example.
+If you express your anger in quiet, peaceful ways, your child probably will follow your example.

 Stay strong.
 If you must discipline your child, do not feel guilty about it and certainly don't apologize.
-If your child senses your mixed feelings, convince himself that he was in the right all along and you are the "bad" one.
+If your child senses your mixed feelings, he will convince himself that he was in the right all along and you are the "bad" one.
 Although disciplining your child is never pleasant, it is a necessary part of parenthood, and there is no reason to feel guilty about it.
-Your child needs to understand when he or she is in the wrong, it is important to take responsibility for his or her actions and be willing to accept the consequences.
+Your child needs to understand when he is in the wrong, it is important to take responsibility for his actions and be willing to accept the consequences.

 What's the difference between discipline and punishment?